davemac/dotfiles/README.md

 # Dotfiles

-My collection of shell functions and configuration files for WordPress development, organized by functionality for better maintainability and ease of use.
+My collection of shell functions and configuration files for WordPress development.

 ## Directory Structure